 Jamie, also an artist, spends some of their weekly time together helping to rebuild Ron’s artistic confidence.

-“He’s got a gift on layby for her,” said Ms Grabham.
+“He’s got a gift on layby for her,” Ms Grabham said.
 “This man loves his wife a lot!”

 At home, Ron is working on his gardening plot, meaning he and Helen are becoming more and more self-sufficient.

-“Ron used to talk to the guy who sold us the land – he said we wouldn’t grow anything here,” said Helen.
+“Ron used to talk to the guy who sold us the land – he said we wouldn’t grow anything here,” Helen said.
 “But he’s talked to the nursery, gotten advice and tried and tried – and it’s working.”

-“We’ve got vegetables, salad fruit, and new chooks,” said Ron.
+“We’ve got vegetables, salad fruit, and new chooks,” Ron said.
 “I’ve got an aquarium, and I really want a dog, too.”

 Community Interlink is part of GV Health’s community based programs, supporting independent community living for well over 1000 local people every year.